If you would like to register and go into practice as a music therapist, this inspirational new masters course is the ideal route to success.

 An integrative approach

-We work with an integrative approach to understanding the therapeutic relationship, considering person centered, music-centred and psychodynamic approaches.
+We work with an integrative approach to understanding the therapeutic relationship, considering person centred, music-centred and psychodynamic approaches.
 The focus is on helping clients to strengthen their inner resources so that they feel they can make positive changes in their lives.

 Dynamic learning experiences